yann-soubeyrand/loki/docs/sources/query/_index.md

 - `|>` (line match pattern)
 - `!>` (line match not pattern)

 Despite the fact that filtering by patterns is a subset of the regex filter scope, these operators extend the syntax explicitly.
+In addition, using the pattern match filters is much faster than regex.

 The filter presumes that placeholders mask arbitrary non-empty literals.
 Thus, the `"<_>"` pattern matches any non-empty line, and the `""`a pattern only matches empty lines.
 The semantics are identical to the pattern parse stage, with an exception that named captures are not allowed: fields are never extracted at filtering.